 (Hazardous Waste Operations and Emergency Response)

-The HAZWOPER standard covers 5 specific areas of operations, including:
+The HAZWOPER standard covers five specific areas of operations, including:

 OSHA recognizes several levels of training, based on the work the employee will be performing and the level of hazard they will be facing.
 Each level requires a different training program, and OSHA specifies topics and minimum training times.
-Training requirements outlined include the standard 40 hour off site and 3 day on site, the 24 hour occasional worker, 8 hour supervisor, and the 8 hour refresher training.
+Training requirements outlined include the standard 40-hour off-site and three-day on-site, the, eight-hour supervisor and the eight-hour refresher training.
 The various training requirements are outlined below:

-- -HAZWOPER requires that all workers on a UXO site (not just UXO TechniciansPersonnel who are qualified for and filling Department of Labor, Service Contract Act, Directory of Occupations, and contractor positions of UXO Technician I, UXO Technician II, and UXO Technician III.) have a minimum 40-hour instruction (off site)and 3 days supervised field experience and 8 hours of refresher training annually.
+All Workers – Standard 40-hour off-site and three-day on-site HAZWOPER requires that all workers on a UXO site (not just UXO Technicians) have a minimum 40-hour instruction off-site and three days supervised field experience and eight hours of refresher training annually.

-- -Managers and supervisors require the same level of training as the people they supervise 40 hours and the three days of supervised field experience and at least eight additional hours of specialized training on such topics as the employer’s safety and health program, personal protective equipment program, spill containment program, and health hazard monitoring procedure and techniques.
+Supervisor Training – Managers and supervisors require the same level of training as the people they supervise: 40 hours and the three days of supervised field experience and at least eight additional hours of specialized training on such topics as the employer’s safety and health program, personal protective equipment program, spill containment program, and health hazard monitoring procedure and techniques.

-- -Employees and managers/supervisors need to receive eight hours of refresher training annually.
+Refresher Training – Employees and managers/supervisors need to receive eight hours of refresher training annually.